-We’re talking about pool safety.
+We’re talking about pool safety features.

 The Centers for Disease Control (CDC) unintentional drowning statistics show an average of 10 people die every day because of unintentional drowning, with 1 in 5 of those being children age 14 and younger.
-You can prevent fatal pool accidents by ensuring that several necessary safety features are incorporated into the swimming pool design.
+You can prevent fatal pool accidents by ensuring that several necessary pool safety features are incorporated into the swimming pool design.
 A certified pool professional with knowledge of local and state pool codes in New York and Connecticut can provide guidance.

 Pool Enclosures for New York and Connecticut

 Residential swimming pools in New York and Connecticut are required to have a pool enclosure that completely surrounds the pool, which can include a fence or wall that is at least 4 feet high.
 Your pool enclosure must include a self-closing and self-latching gate that can be securely locked.
 New York specifies that if a wall of your home serves as part of the barrier, your pool must also have either a powered safety cover or alarms on all doors with direct access to the pool.

 Keep in mind, your pool enclosure can actually enhance the appearance of your outdoor space and will provide privacy so you can enjoy your outdoor oasis, too.

 Pool Safety Features : Alarm Is A Must

 Also required is a pool alarm that sounds when 15 pounds or more enters the pool.
 Depending on the size of your pool, you might need more than one pool alarm or water level sensor because it must provide detection capability across the entire pool surface.